How To Apply Machine Learning To Demand Forecasting

 For products that don’t fluctuate in demand seasonally, say forks and spoons, a three-month data will be enough to start training the model and producing forecasts.
 But it always depends on the item itself and other external factors like competition, or amount of holidays for a given period.

-Predictive models are strongly influenced by regional factors that include customer behavior and cultural determinants.
-They also include the following:
+Demand prediction models are strongly influenced by regional factors that include customer behavior and cultural determinants:

 • Marketing campaigns may be regionally specific and have a different impact that depends on where a customer is located.